 5) Use a spam filter

-While there is no such thing as a perfect filter, anti-spam software can help keep spam at manageable level.
+While there is no such thing as a perfect filter, anti-spam software can help to manage spam at a manageable level.
 Some of it is cumbersome, some works better than others, some even requires that you let your email messages go through another system for storage and cleaning.
 Check out SpammAssasin, which is the spam filter on all our email solutions

 6) Never buy anything advertised via spam.